thebedroomlaboratory/frontend/README.md

 };
 ```

-As you can see we bcrypt does all the have lifting , all we gotta do is use it.
+BOOM!
+We are now Encrypting our Passwords and as you can see we bcrypt does all the have lifting , all we gotta do is use it.
+And our Application is that little more secure.

+In the The Next part we will look at using OAuth so that only Authenticated requests can access our restful service.